 The Hario Mizudashi Coffee Pot Review: The Best Hario Cold Brew Maker?

 Read our Hario Mizudashi review to see if this homemade cold brew is right for you.

 The Hario Mizudashi Coffee Pot ‘In a Nutshell’

 Hario has succeeded in making the simplest cold brew coffee maker available today – The Hario Mizudashi cold brewer.
-It’s perfectly suited for beginners and die-hard cold brew fans alike – this cost-effective brewer will change your coffee game in a heartbeat.
+Like the recently-released Hario cold brew bottle, the Mizudashi perfectly suited for beginners and die-hard cold brew fans alike – this cost-effective brewer will change your coffee game in a heartbeat.

 A minimalist design makes it very approachable.
 With only 3 pieces to assemble, you can be brewing coffee within 30 seconds of opening the box.
 (We should probably remind you to wash it first, but we’re not your mom.)
 No prior experience is needed to operate this handy brewer.
 The reusable filter will last you a long, long time so you never need to purchase replacement filters – unless of course you misplace it.

 Things to Consider Before Buying the Hario Mizudashi Coffee Pot

 This cold brew coffee maker is much simpler than many other options on the market.
-It’s an all in one brewer and carafe.
-Add the ground coffee to the filter basket, place the basket in the top of the carafe and pour water over top.
+And it shares a lot of similarities with the Takeya cold brew coffeemaker, another Japanese-designed brewer.
+The Mizudashi is an all-in-one brewer and carafe.
+Add the ground coffee to the filter basket, place the basket in the top of the carafe and pour water over the top.

 With only 3 parts, anybody can use the machine.
 It’s a very approachable system.

 While simplicity can be a good thing, it doesn’t leave much room for adjustments and fine-tuning your brew.
 If you like to play around with your brew variables, the Hario cold brew coffee pot might not be for you.

 It also might not be for you if you brew a lot of coffee at a time.
 Unlike some brewers, it doesn’t produce a coffee concentrate.
 This means you can only brew about 4 cups worth at a time.